 Problems can arise when attempts to introduce a more quantifiable management approach, that invariably uses measures.
 Such initiatives are fraught with difficulty.
 Staff can react in unpredictable ways, or the measures might stimulate unintended behaviours that can undermine any well-intentioned objectives.

-But, if an over-zealous manager can disrupt the daily goings-on with measurements and targets, think of the chaos that is possible if they graduate to the use of analytics.
+But, if an over-zealous manager can disrupt the daily goings-on with measurements and targets, think of the chaos that is possible if they graduate to the use of Human Resource Analytics.

 The ability to automate reporting, and calculate descriptive statistics on employee performance can contribute to a potentially toxic environment, which is the last thing that we need.